ogupte/trope/trope-api.md

 As a `string`, it will be used as the `type` in the Trope definition.

 As a Trope, the given trope's definition will be combined into the current trope's definition.
 If no other argument is passed in, the given trope will simply be returned (`Trope.interpret(SomeTrope) === SomeTrope`).

+As an `Array` of Tropes, the new Trope will inherit from all the Tropes passed in to the array.

 #### Description
 [`Trope.interpret()`](#module-interpret) can be used like [`Trope.define()`](#module-define) to create a Trope.